MRHarrison/docker-wpngx/README.md

 # docker-wordpress-nginx

 A Dockerfile that installs the latest wordpress, nginx, php-apc and php-fpm.
+Compared with the original Dockerfile, this forked project starts from [docker-ssh](https://github.com/sullof/docker-ssh) instead of ubuntu.
+But -- be careful -- docker-ssh, currently doesn't work and I am working on it.

 NB: A big thanks to [jbfink](https://github.com/jbfink/docker-wordpress) who did most of the hard work on the wordpress parts!